marekStef/decentralised-storage-system/apps/activityTracker/README.md

 ```

-Lastly, we need `Graphic Device Interface Plus (GDI+)` for getting and saving screenshots of all monitors.
+We also need `Graphic Device Interface Plus (GDI+)` for getting and saving screenshots of all monitors.

 To be able to compile this project successfully, you need to have:
 - Visual Studio installed with the `Desktop Development with C++`